1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: You gain a day when moving east to west across the IDL.

-34. Crossing the International Date Line from west to east, the calendar:
+34. Crossing the International Date Line from west to east, the calendar_____________.

 A) Advances by one day